yuanqing/create-figma-plugin/docs/ui.md

 export default render(Plugin)
 ```

+By default, class names in CSS files imported via an `import` statement (as in the above example) will be “hashed” to [ensure that each local class name is globally unique](https://github.com/css-modules/css-modules#implementations).

-To import a “global” CSS file (ie. a CSS file containing class names to be left as-is, without hashing), add a `!` prefix before the CSS file path:
+To preserve the class names in an imported CSS file, add a `!` prefix before the CSS file path:

 ```ts
 // src/ui.tsx